tooky/tooky.co.uk/source/drafts/your-tests-want-you-to-change-your-design.html.markdown

 ---
-title: 'Listen to your tests, but listen carefully.'
+title: 'Your tests want you to change your design'
 # date: TBD When publishing
 tags:
   - ruby